-• Not all teacher instruction will be as rigours as the End of Course exam.
+- Not all teacher instruction will be as rigorous as the End of Course exam. - Time to complete and review curriculum prior to the Florida Assessments will be difficult due to the dates of the testing window.

-Plan to Monitor Progress Toward G2.
-8
+Plan to Monitor Progress Toward G5.

-Will conduct classroom walk throughs to ensure the goal is being met
+Will conduct classroom walk throughs to ensure the goal is being met.